Pathans in India: Cuisine

 Pathan cuisine is known for its high emphasis on meat-based dishes.
 Typically, meat is either: boiled or roasted; marinated and barbecued in the form of tikka pieces placed on skewers in a grill; formed into different types of kebabs; cooked in large quantities in curries with mild spices; or prepared in a clay pot (e.g. handi gosht) – and eaten by hand with bread (e.g. Peshawari naan or roti), which is baked on a tandoor oven.
 Usually, the meat is kept intact and allowed to cook in its own fat.
 The chapli kebab, which originated in Peshawar, is a popular snack in Indian cities.
 Afghan immigrants in India have popularised other unique Afghan foods, such as the Afghani burger, Afghani naan, mantu dumplings, and Kabuli pulao.
 Afghan and Pathan recipes rely less on spices, and tend to be flavoured with salt, garlic, pepper, raisins, pinenuts, walnuts, and various dried or fresh fruits.
-Lajpat Nagar in Delhi is a hub of Pathan cuisines due to its sizable Afghan population.
+Lajpat Nagar in Delhi is a hub of Pathan cuisines due to its sizeable Afghan population.

 Tandoori chicken was popularised in India by Kundan Lal Gujral, a Punjabi Hindu-"Pathan" chef from Peshawar who moved to Delhi in 1947 and founded the Moti Mahal Delux chain of restaurants.
 Due to the Peshawari influences on Gujral's cooking, it is often regarded as a Punjabi-Pathan dish.
 Kundal Lal also invented the iconic butter chicken and dal makhani.